gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 +uniform float u_limit;          // in dot space

 void main() {
-  // because v_normal is a varying it's interpolated
+  // because v_normal is a varying it's interpolated,
-  // we it will not be a uint vector.
+  // it will not be a uint vector.
 Normalizing it
   // will make it a unit vector again vec3 normal = normalize(v_normal);